mgherghi/Warez/Android.md

 - [ProSmart](http://prosmart.by/) - (`insecure`) - ProSmart is a russian site which provides several apks, mods and games.
 - [Release-APK](https://anonym.to/?https://release-apk.com/) - Balatan's APK page.
 - [Tachiyomi](https://anonym.to/?https://github.com/inorichi/tachiyomi) - Tachiyomi is a free and open source manga reader for Android.
-- [Tautulli Remote](https://anonym.to/?https://play.google.com/store/apps/details?id=com.williamcomartin.plexpyremote) - Mobile version of Tautilli for monitoring Plex on the go
+- [Tautulli Remote](https://anonym.to/?https://play.google.com/store/apps/details?id=com.williamcomartin.plexpyremote) - Mobile version of Tautilli for monitoring Plex on the go.
 - [Trashbox](https://anonym.to/?https://trashbox.ru/) - Trashbox is the russian Mobilism.
 - [YMusic](https://anonym.to/?https://forum.xda-developers.com/android/apps-games/app-youtube-music-sound-stream-youtubes-t3399722) - YouTube Music Player & Downloader.